ankurkal/sandbox/step_5/README.md

-1. Creating and Updating users (PUT and POST)
+1. RESTful creation of resources

-2. Implementing Create
+2. Implementing a POST

-3. Implementing Update
+3. Basic request validation via @Valid and @NotNull

+4. Testing